ModeShape/modeshape-examples/modeshape-logback-logging-example/README.md

 # ModeShape Custom Logging Example

-This is a simple self-contained Maven project that shows how to make ModeShape send log messages to a custom logging framework that
+This is a simple self-contained Maven project that shows how to make ModeShape send log messages to the [LogBack](http://logback.qos.ch) framework via SLF4J API.
-ModeShape is not normally aware of.

 Out of the box, ModeShape is able to discover and use several common logging frameworks: